 The journal is the leading source for comprehensive knowledge and information about emerging arthroscopic techniques and methods.
 All articles are peer-reviewed and they detail every important aspect for various arthroscopic surgeries.
-One of most beneficial aspects of these articles is that the methods used for arthroscopic surgeries are discussed in relation to their efficiency, efficacy and cost benefit.
+One of the most beneficial aspects of these articles is that the methods used for arthroscopic surgeries are discussed in relation to their efficiency, efficacy and cost benefit.

 For this article, Dr. Tehrany had the pleasure to work with David P. Richards, M.D., Stephen S. Burkhart M.D., and Michael A. Wirth, M.D.

 The purpose of the article is to describe the anatomic footprint of the subscapularis tendon.
 It was published in March 2007 Volume 23, Issue 3, Pages 251–254.